davebeyer/pickler/DUPR_API_NOTES.md

     Comes with an ID, also a 'DUPR ID', doubles & singles ratings, age, gender, address, etc.

+    Interestingly, does not include the singles or doublesReliabilityScore's

     (DUPR ID may be best to use since it's visible in the DUPR app's UI.)

+4. Get Player info (including reliability scores)

+    Under Players: /player/v1.0/<player ID>

+    Use ID from member info above (not the DUPR ID)